GfSE/SpecIF-Pages/Tutorials/06_Very-Simple-Model-FMC.md

 # Tutorial 6: Very Simple Model (FMC)

 In the previous tutorials we have introduced all concepts we need to represent a simple model with SpecIF.
-Let's start with a block-diagram using the notation of the [Fundamental Modelling Concepts (FMC)](http://f-m-c.org/).
+Let's start with a block-diagram using the notation of the [Fundamental Modeling Concepts (FMC)](http://f-m-c.org/).
 Let us first look at the model, itself:

 ![Very Simple Model (FMC)](../assets/images/Tutorials/Very-Simple-Model-FMC.svg)

 - In fact, this is not a model, but a diagram representing a model.
 It is a view of the model for a specific communication purpose; it is meant to be interpreted by a human being.
 In this particularly simple case, the diagram shows the whole model, but usually there are more and each diagram depicts a certain aspect of a model.
 - We see two model elements with two relations.
 The upper box represents an IT-System with some business logic and the lower box represents the information being processed.
 The directed connections represent a writing and a reading relationship; thus this application can write and read the data.
-- The notation being used is known as a block-diagram of the *Fundamental Modelling Concepts (FMC)*.
+- The notation being used is known as a block-diagram of the *Fundamental Modeling Concepts (FMC)*.
 A box with sharp corners represents an active element called *Actor*, while a box with rounded corners represents a passive element called *State*. *Actor* is a concept used for a system, tool, human role or function, whereas *State* is a concept used for information in general, a document, a database, a form or color.
 - The model-diagram above defines three resources, namely each of the depicted model-elements plus the diagram itself.